- Will I have to share a room?

 What precautions will be taken if I have food allergies?

-All students are required to fill out a personal information form detailing any special needs including dietary concerns before they arrive in residence.
+All students are required to fill out a residence profile form detailing any special needs including dietary concerns before they arrive in residence.
 However, parents of students with severe food allergies should be aware that we cannot guarantee access to an environment free of allergens.
 Therefore, it is a personal decision whether to participate in the residence option.

 If I follow a special diet, can this be accommodated in residence?

 The Dining Hall offers many meal options, including Kosher, Vegetarian and Halal.
-Students should clearly indicate any important dietary considerations in the pre-program package.
+Students should clearly indicate any important dietary considerations in the residence profile form.

 Will I be allowed to leave the residence without supervision?

 Activities are scheduled from approximately 6 pm to 9 pm to meet the interests of all our residents and will be encouraging participation in scheduled events.
 Students are permitted to sign-out with at least one other student after dinner (Monday, Tuesday, Thursday, and Friday) and on Sundays.
 All students must return and be signed back in by 9:00pm.
 Students must inform residence dons of their departure and sign-in when they return.
 A record of outside activities is kept in a sign out book so that dons know exactly where every resident is at any given time.